liferay-search/liferay-docs/en/deployment/articles/05-upgrading-to-liferay-7-2/05-preparing-a-new-liferay-server.markdown

 It is likely that you have overridden portal properties to customize your installation.
-If so, you must update the properties files (e.g., `portal-setup-wizard.properties` and `portal-ext.properties`) to @product-ver@.
+If so, you must update the properties files (e.g., `portal-setup-wizard.properties` and `portal-ext.properties`) to @sharepoint-ver@.
 For features that use OSGi Config Admin, you must convert your properties to OSGi configurations.
-As you do this, you must account for property changes in all versions of @product@ since your current version up to and including
+As you do this, you must account for property changes in all versions of @sharepoint@ since your current version up to and including
-@product-ver@.
+@sharepoint-ver@.
 Start with updating your portal properties.

 ### Update Your Portal Properties